 3% of the companies use machine learning — ServiceNow

-In October, 2017 the producer of cloud solutions for automation business processes ServiceNow published results of the research devoted to implementation of technologies machine learning in the companies.
+In October, 2017 the producer of cloud solutions for business process automation of ServiceNow published results of the research devoted to implementation of machine learning technologies in the companies.
 Together with the research center Oxford Economics 500 Chief information officers in 11 countries were polled.

 It became clear that by October, 2017 89% of the companies which staff answered questions of analysts in different degree use mechanisms of machine learning.